Happy Anniversary to the Twitter thread! ✨

 1. Tell a story

 Threads are one of the simplest way to tell a story on Twitter, without breaking the flow.
 The feature has become so widespread among individuals and brands alike—Twitter even allows for every single reply on a tweet thread, to fold out into individual tweet threads, thereby nesting threads within threads.
-Talk about thread-ception! 😉
+Talk about a thread-ception! 😉

 2. Break news quicker